8 Things to Know About Termites in California

 What Attracts Termites to My House?

 Like many insects, the number one thing that termites are looking for is a food source.
 With wood being their primary food source, it makes homes look incredibly tasty from their point of view.
 Termites also love moisture.
 Moisture in wood, damp spots in the home, and any cracks in the exterior.
-Termites are big fans of warm temperatures, making the spring, early summer and fall season your most at-risk periods for termites.
-Combine the heat and humidity together and it is easy to see why the south is the hotbed of termite activity in the U.S.
+Termites are big fans of warm temperatures, making the spring, early summer, and fall seasons your most at-risk periods for termites.

 How to Prevent Termites

-Preventing termites is always preferable to having to remove termites, and will prove much cheaper in the long run.
+Preventing termites is always preferable to removing termites and will prove much cheaper in the long run.
 Top tips for preventing termites include:

 • Keep outdoor plants away from the home - This includes tree branch growth.
 Making sure all shrubbery and leafage are not in contact with the home prevents easy transmission from your yard to your home of subterranean termites.